 All messages are tagged with enough information (details below) for clients to know which messages come from their own interaction with the kernel and which ones are from other clients, so they can display each type appropriately.

-- 4. Control: This channel is identical to Shell, but operates on a separate socket, to allow important messages to avoid queueing behind execution requests (e.g. shutdown or abort). - 5.
-Heartbeat: This socket allows for simple bytestring messages to be sent between the frontend and the kernel to ensure that they are still connected.
+4. Control: This channel is identical to Shell, but operates on a separate socket, to allow important messages to avoid queueing behind execution requests (e.g. shutdown or abort).